panos-kosmidis/protos/test/readme.md

 - **special**: Unit tests for Database Drivers & Storages.
 - **integration**: Integration tests for Applications.

-The _Special Tests_ require initial database configurations in to run.
-You need to run the _Test Configuration_ tool to provide the configuration for the Database backends supported by the Framework Drivers & Storages.
+The _Core Functionality_ unit tests don't require any configuration to run.
+You can run these with:

+    make test-unit

+The _Special_ and _Integration_ tests require initial database configurations to run.
+The _Test Configuration Tool_ helps you configure your testing environment.

 To run the Test Configuration tool:

     make testconfig

-To run unit tests:

-    make test-unit

 To run special tests:

     make test-spec

 To run integration tests:

     make test-int